 They believe that engaging female researchers in public outreach events can be very encouraging for many more young women to take up STEM areas of study, and Soapbox Science is a great platform to showcase STEM skills which encouraged them to bring Soapbox Science to Winnipeg!

-They successfully hosted the 1st Soapbox Science Winnipeg event last year and are excited to bring to us the 2nd Soapbox Science event in one of Canada’s most beautiful cities – Winnipeg.
+They successfully hosted the Soapbox Science Winnipeg event since 2020 and are excited to bring to us the Soapbox Science 2023 event in one of Canada’s most beautiful cities – Winnipeg.

 Nisha Ajmani, Bioinformatician, University of Manitoba.
 Twitter @AjmaniNisha, Linkedin